 - (i) the Covenantors will make an annual confirmation as to compliance with his/its undertaking under the Deeds for inclusion in the annual report of our Company; - (ii) our Board is committed to the view that our Board should include a balanced composition of executive and non-executive Directors (including independent non-executive Directors) so that there is a strong independent element on our Board which can effectively exercise independent judgment.
 Our Company has appointed three independent non-executive Directors.
 Our Directors believe that our independent non-executive Directors are of sufficient calibre, are free of any business or other relationship which could interfere in any material manner with the exercise of their independent judgment and will be able to provide impartial and professional advice to protect the interests of the minority Shareholders.
-Details of our independent non-executive Directors are set out in the section headed "Directors, Senior Management and Staff" in this prospectus; - (iii) our Company has appointed TC Capital as the compliance adviser, which will provide advice and guidance to our Company in respect of compliance with the applicable laws and the Listing Rules including various requirements relating to directors' duties and internal controls: - (iv) our Controlling Shareholders undertake to provide all information requested by our Group which is necessary for the annual review by our independent non-executive Directors and the enforcement of the Deeds; and - (v) our independent non-executive Directors will, based on the information available to them, review on an annual basis the compliance with the Deeds.
+Details of our independent non-executive Directors are set out in the section headed "Directors, senior management and staff" in this [REDACTED]; - (iii) our Company has appointed TC Capital as the compliance adviser, which will provide advice and guidance to our Company in respect of compliance with the applicable laws and the Listing Rules including various requirements relating to directors' duties and internal controls; - (iv) our Controlling Shareholders undertake to provide all information requested by our Group which is necessary for the annual review by our independent non-executive Directors and the enforcement of the Deeds; and - (v) our independent non-executive Directors will, based on the information available to them, review on an annual basis (i) the compliance with the Deeds; and (ii) all the decisions taken in relation to whether to pursue the new opportunity under the Deeds.
+Findings of such review will be disclosed in our annual report after the Listing.